Save WordPress email attachments

 Most email providers will block very large attachments.
 In some cases, the recipient may not have enough mailbox space to receive the message.
 These are both good reasons to save email attachments in WordPress.

-When you’ve decided on a provider, select it from the list in the Setup Wizard and continue.
+When you’ve decided on a provider, select it from the list in the Setup Wizard and and follow the documentation link to complete the connection.

 Google Workspace / Gmail